Be nice to your Kite - How to take care of your Equipment

 These little holes do not affect the performance of the kite,

-will eventually lead to a rip.
+but they are weak points and will eventually lead to a rip.
 Fix them with a patch, which is normally provided in the repair kite.
 If you don’t have this patches, ask your local kite shop or kite friends.

-4. Don’t be lazy
+4. Don’t be lazy!

 Don't let the kite sit on the beach.
+Pack your kite away while taking a rest.

 Firstly, the UV light is a killer for every material, also for your kite.